aantono/config-protobuf-spring-java/README.md

 # Concepts
 Configuration framework is designed to provide separation between config consumption and aquisition.
 The `consumer` package provides interfaces that should be coded against by the application wishing to consume the config data.
 The data is returned in the form of Google Protocol Buffers `Message` objects which have been populated from various dedicated or augmenting sources (HTTP, Files, DB, etc) stored in various formats (XML, JSON, Properties, Protobuf Binary, etc).
 The `provider` package provides interfaces that should be coded against by the config data retrieval providers and formatters.
 The responsibility of actually interpreting the `ConfigParam` elements and deciding on where to load the actual config data from and what format conversion to use falls upon the jurisdiction of `ConfigProvider` implementations.

+# Formats
+The framework uses [Protobuf Java Format](http://code.google.com/p/protobuf-java-format/) library for converting XML, JSON, Text and Properties files into Protocol Buffers Messages.  `AbstractConfigProvider` provides a `convertMessage` function that is handling the conversion from the above-mentioned formats.

 # Usage
 ## API
 ### ConfigClient